 Institute for Employment Research, University of Warwick

 Authorising student applications is quick and easy.
 When a student submits a visit application on the HOST website, our database sends you an email containing a link to their application and asks you to confirm their student status.
 If the applicant is a registered international student, please click "allow" and if not, click "disallow".
 You can then simply keep the e-mails as a check on how many visits you have authorised.

 We issue invoices to our subscribing institutions quarterly.
 Each covers the charges relevant to the number of student applications authorised in the previous quarter.
 With each one, you will receive a printout of the applications included.
 We encourage you to make payment by BACS into our Bank Account.
 This is CAF Bank, sort code 40-52-40, account number 00013220.
 If you have any queries, please contact Faye on 020 7739 6292.

-We offer speakers for orientation events and HOST socials to our subscribing institutions.
-Please contact us if you would like us to make a presentation, or run a HOST tea party to show your students how a HOST visit can enrich their time in the UK.
-There is a booking form in the ISA Forms section.
+We offer speakers for orientation events and HOST Socials to our subscribing institutions.
+Please contact us if you would like us to make a presentation, or run a HOST Social to introduce your students to British culture and to show them how a HOST visit can enrich their time in the UK.
+There is a booking form in the Institution Forms section.